KidPudel/Iggy-s-Vault/gamedev/unity/Single Entry Point in Unity.md

 |Manual `Services.Get<T>()` in Awake|`[Inject]` or constructor injection|
 |You control creation order|Container resolves dependency graph|

-See [[Communication Patterns in Unity]] for DI lifetime details and problem of Singleton.
+See [[Reference Objects in Unity]] for DI lifetime details and problem of Singleton.

 ---